mgtools/MicroKPNN/README.md

  ```
  ### Instructions on how to run MicorKPNNs on your data
 Based on our results the combination od genus and ... would be better than the others ...

+Mension the difference betwee running on the server with GPU and without GPU